 Clue board game is a classic detective game that has 9 rooms with six colored tokens representing the number of suspects.
 There are also six miniature weapons; Wrench, Candlestick, knife, Rope, a Revolver, and Lead pipe.
 On the board is a pack of cards representing the six suspects, six weapons, and 9 rooms.
 A confidential case file envelope, notebooks, and a die are also available for the gameplay.

-- The game play is simple; all you need to do is set up the suspect token & place it on the assigned starting space.
-If the players are less than six, be sure to re-place the remaining tokens onto the appropriate names since they might get involved in the crime.
+- The gameplay is simple; all you need to do is set up the suspect token & place it on the assigned starting space.
+If the players are less than six, be sure to replace the remaining tokens with the appropriate names since they might get involved in the crime.

 - Transfer the envelope onto the mark “X” in the center of the board.
 Shuffle the 3 piles of the remaining cards together (face down) around the table in a clockwise manner.

 The object of the game surrounds an event where Mr. Boddy is found dead in his mansion and the players must determine; who killed them, where and using what weapon.
 Miss scarlet, (with the red card) starts the game and the turn continues clockwise around the table.
 The rules of the game state that:

 - A player can either move the card vertically or horizontally, backward or forward but not diagonally.

 - A player is not allowed to enter the same space more than once on the same turn.